Applications of Borel-definable homological algebra to locally compact groups: Injective and projective objects in categories of locally compact abelian groups

 \section{Injective and projective objects in categories of locally compact abelian groups}

-In this last section, we apply the machinery we have developed to fully classify all injective and projective objects in a number of abelian categories obtained as the left heart of categories of locally compact Polish abelian groups.
+In this section, we apply the machinery developed so far to study injective and projective objects in the left hearts of the thick subcategories of $\mathbf{LCPAb}$ introduced in Section \ref {Subsection:classes}, as well as relative injectivity and projectivity in the underlying quasi-abelian categories.